My friend is a good man. His wife is crazy. She put a protection order against him, to help manipulate the court proceedings. What should he do?

 - passionately profess your innocence.
 Vehemently deny wrongdoing;

 - gather every scrap of exculpatory evidence that you can possibly find.
 You’re going to need it.
 All of it.
 You need so much exculpatory evidence that you can win six ways from Sunday.
-Everyone else is gunning for you.
-The deck is stacked against you.
 The playing field is not level.
 Do everything you can to ensure that you have control over your fate.
 Do not entrust your fate to the legal system.

 - Prepare and file with the court–with the assistance of a very good lawyer–as soon as you possibly can a document asserting your innocence and the categorical denial of all wrongdoing.
 Do not wait until you appear in court to state your case.